MikAoJk/norwegian-social-security-number-validator/README.md

 To publish you can simply run `./gradlew clean build` and then run `./gradlew publish`

 #### Publish of artifact
-Artifact publish is done by Github Actions, and publish to Maven Central and Github Packages
+Artifact publish is done by GitHub Actions, and publish to Maven Central and GitHub Packages